Lepisma-0/PentominoPathfinder/README.md

 # PentominoPathfinder
-An algorithm that solves pentomino pathfinding puzzles made using processing
+An algorithm that solves pentomino pathfinding puzzles. made using processing

 # How run/edit the program
 You will need to install processing => https://processing.org/download and open the '.pde' file